mrkaleArduinoLib/gbj_twowire/README.md

 <a id="busRead"></a>
 ## busRead()
 #### Description
-The method reads one byte from the two-wire bus in respect to the current platform.
+The method reads one byte from the two-wire bus.

 #### Syntax
     uint8_t busRead();